Saturday, 30 May 2015

 Prepare a batter with the gram flour, carom seeds, salt and all the powdered masalas adding water as required.

-Discard the extra water from the fish pieces and marinate them in the batter for about 1 hour.
+Discard the extra water from the fish pieces and marinate them in the batter for about an hour.

 Heat oil in a pan and deep fry the fish pieces in batches.

-Put them on tissue papers to soak the excess oil.
+Put them on tissue papers to get rid of excess oil.

 Usually these are served as an appetiser, I served them as main course along with turmeric rice and salad.